mongibellili/QuantizedSystemSolver.jl/docs/src/examples/dosing.md

 ```

-The same problem is handeled using QuantizedSystemSolver.
+The same problem is handled using QuantizedSystemSolver.
 First, the differential equation is defined.
 Then we have two conditions t == 4 && u[1] < 4 that can be replaced by using another discrete variable p (flag) that is changed when t==4.
 This change triggers the check of  u[1] < 4.

 ```julia
 using QuantizedSystemSolver